arkanis/smtp_send/README.md

     disable peer verification (set `verify_peer` option to `false`) or specify a certificate.
     Default when not specified: `[]` (no SSL context options).
+  - `debug`: When set to `true` the functions echo()s all SMTP commands that are sent and all lines it received.
+Meant to debug unwilling SMTP servers.
+    BE AWARE: This might dump sensitive information like passwords to the output.
+    Default when not specified: `false` (no debug output).

 [ssl]: http://php.net/manual/en/context.ssl.php